 Alcohol and caffeine have diuretic effects and increase urinary frequency.
-A person with no underlying condition may pee more frequently during or shortly after drinking alcoholic or caffeinated beverages.
+A person with no underlying condition may pee more frequently during or shortly after drinking alcohol or caffeinated beverages.

-Most people over the age of 60 do not urinate more than twice nightly, however.
-If a person wakes up to pee more than twice, they should consult a doctor.
+Most people over 60 do not urinate more often than others.
+However, if a person wakes up to pee more than twice every night, they might consider consulting a doctor.

-Pregnant women also do not require treatment, as the symptom should disappear a few weeks after giving birth.
+Pregnant people also do not require treatment, as the symptom should disappear a few weeks after giving birth.

 Any treatment required will depend on the cause.
-If a condition such as diabetes or a UTI is responsible for frequent urination, treatment will resolve this symptom.
-It can also increase urinary flow and reduce the size of the prostate.
+Treatment will resolve this symptom if a condition such as diabetes or a UTI is responsible for frequent urination.
+Treatment can also increase urinary flow and reduce the size of the prostate.

-If treatment is causing a person to pee too often, a doctor can adjust the dosage or prescribe a different medication.
+If treatment is causing a person to pee too often, a doctor may adjust the dosage or prescribe a different medication.

-- Limit the amount of soda, caffeine, and alcohol consumed, or avoid them completely.
+- Limiting the amount of soda, caffeine, and alcohol consumed, or avoid them completely.

-- Avoid using fragranced products around the genital area.
+- Avoiding using fragranced products, such as douche, around the genital area.

-- Wear loose cotton underwear and loose clothing to prevent infection and irritation.
+- Wearing loose cotton underwear and loose clothing to prevent infection and irritation.

-- Maintain a healthy weight to avoid placing added pressure on the pelvic muscles and bladder.
+- Maintaining a moderate weight to avoid placing added pressure on the pelvic muscles and bladder.

 Some people also find it helpful to stick to a bathroom schedule.
 This involves going to the bathroom at scheduled times and gradually increasing the time between visits until there is a regular 3-hour gap.

 The outlook for peeing too often or not often enough depends on the underlying cause.
-Most causes of frequent urination can be treated with medications and lifestyle changes.
+People can treat most cases of frequent urination with medications and